UMAprotocol/optimistic-truth-bot/ui/README.md

 The UI will automatically group documents by `experiment_id` and display them as separate experiments.

+### Extended JSON Metadata Support

+The UI now supports additional metadata fields from the JSON files:

+- `expiration_timestamp`: Expiration time of the proposal
+- `request_timestamp`: Request timestamp
+- `request_transaction_block_time`: Block time of the request transaction
+- `game_start_time`: Start time of the event/game
+- `end_date_iso`: End date in ISO format
+- `icon`: URL to the question icon

+These fields are displayed in the details modal and can be filtered using the date filter controls.
+They can also be shown as columns in the results table via the column selector.

 ### Environment Variables

 Configure the MongoDB connection using the following environment variables: